 Do you want to understand the inner workings of nature from a theoretical viewpoint?
-At the Department of Astronomy and Theoretical Physics, together with the Department of Physics in Lund, we offer a broad programme covering a wide range of topics in theoretical and mathematical physics.
-You can choose from studying the smallest constituents of matter and their interactions within theoretical high energy physics, as well as nuclear and solid state physics within mathematical physics.
-In all cases you will get a solid basis of theoretical knowledge needed to develop new models and to better understand how nature works.
+At the Department of Astronomy and Theoretical Physics, together with the Department of Physics in Lund, we offer abroad programme covering a wide range of topics in theoretical and mathematical physics.
+You can choose from studying the smallest constituents of matter and their interactions with theoretical high energy physics, as well as nuclear and solid state physics within mathematical physics.
+In all cases, you will get a solid basis of theoretical knowledge needed to develop new models and to better understand how nature works.

 For information on specialisations and elective courses, see www.fysik.lu.se/english/education/start-studying/masters-programme